 You’ll need a large pot with lid (for the pasta), large deep frying pan (for vegetables), medium sauce pan (for the white sauce), whisk, 13×9 oven-safe casserole, small sauce pan or ramekin (for the butter) and a small bowl (for topping).

-- 6 to 8 ounces elbow macaroni or egg noodles
+- 6 to 8 ounces elbow macaroni, small shells or other small pasta shape

 - 1 to 2 tablespoons olive or canola oil

 - 1 bunch of asparagus, cut in 1″ pieces

 - 2 or 3 cloves garlic, minced (about a tablespoon)